WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod07/0701-Secure AD DS.md

 17. Switch to **Server Manager**, select **Tools**, and then select **Windows PowerShell**.

-18. At the Windows PowerShell command prompt, enter the following command, and then press Enter:
+18. At the Windows PowerShell command prompt, enter the following command, and then select Enter:

     ```
     Get-ADGroup IT